CptPalindrome/HonBot/README.md

 - If no name is provided, it will give you Honbar's inner thoughts.

+- You may enter a number or secret phrase to select specific sentence templates.
+Example: h.wyd {#} Name of Person

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!